bigdevwhale/marat555.github.io/_posts/2023-10-25-godaddy-api-wrapper.md

     $domains = $goDaddyAPI->domains->listDomains();
     print_r($domains);

-##### Configuration
+#### Configuration

 Our wrapper allows users to configure the base URL for either the production or test environment.
 This flexibility is vital for users who need to switch between these environments seamlessly.
 You can easily switch between environments by changing the isProduction flag during initialization.

-#### Contributing
+### Contributing

 In conclusion, the GoDaddy API PHP Wrapper simplifies working with the GoDaddy API, making domain management and integration into your web applications more straightforward.
 With this wrapper, developers can harness the power of GoDaddy's API while benefiting from easy installation and clear documentation.

 By offering a quick setup process and the ability to work in both production and test environments, our GoDaddy API PHP Wrapper is a valuable tool for anyone looking to leverage the capabilities of GoDaddy's domain management services.

-#### License
+### License
 Our GoDaddy API PHP Wrapper is open source and available for use in your projects.
-It is released under the MIT.
-You can find the full details in the project's GitHub repository.
+It is released under MIT.
+You can find the full details in the project's GitHub [repository](https://github.com/bigdevwhale/godaddy-api-wrapper).

----